 My husband and I established a workable routine.
 He was relegated to the spare bedroom, and I took on the overnight shift.
 Whatever time my son woke for the day (anywhere between 4.30am and 7am) hubby would take over, before leaving for work at 9am, during which I would try and cobble together at least a few hours of shuteye.

 A week before his first birthday, my bub came down with a nasty bout of tonsillitis and woke every half an hour for three consecutive nights.

-If I had not spent the previous five months in varying degrees of sleep-deprived hell, I might have been able to deal with a few sleepless nights while I nursed him through his fever, but as it was, I’d reached my limit for coping.
+If I had not spent the previous five months in varying degrees of sleep-deprived hell, I might have been able to deal with a few sleepless nights while I nursed him through his fever, but as it was, I’d reached my limit.

 Hearing me struggling to hold back tears, the exhaustion evident in my voice, one of the sleep consultants took pity on me.
 She spent 45 minutes on the phone, talking me through where I was going wrong and what I could do to help get my baby to sleep … and stay asleep.